 A registered agent is a designated representative of a credit union who serves as an agent for the service of process in NC.

 The Division does not charge examination fees for the initial follow-up contact after an examination.
-For any subsequent contacts after the initial follow-up, the Division assesess a fee at the same hourly rate as the examination rate.
+For any subsequent contacts after the initial follow-up, the Division assesses a fee at the same hourly rate as the examination rate.

 Records are classified as either permanent or non-permanent and should be maintained in accordance with 04 NCAC 06C .1001 and .1002 Retention of Records.
 Refer to the Administrative Code for detailed information.